-The Cosmetic Cast - Inclusive Aesthetics: Embracing Diversity in Pride Month with Dr. Vincent Wong
+The Cosmetic Cast - Gender and inclusivity in aesthetics: Embracing diversity in Pride Month with Dr Vincent Wong

 Podcast

-In this episode of The Cosmetic Cast, we dive into the significance of Pride Month and explore how aesthetic clinics can become more inclusive and supportive of LGBTQ+ patients.
-Joining us today is Dr. Vincent Wong, a pioneering advocate for the LGBTQ+ community within the aesthetics industry.
-Dr. Wong shares his personal experiences with discrimination and offers invaluable insights on creating welcoming environments for all patients, particularly transgender individuals.
+In this episode of The Cosmetic Cast, we explore the significance of Pride Month and look at how aesthetic clinics can become more inclusive and supportive of LGBTQ+ patients.
+We're joined by award winning aesthetics doctor and specialist in facial harmony, Dr Vincent Wong, a pioneering advocate for the LGBTQ+ community within the aesthetics industry.
+Dr Wong shares his personal experiences with discrimination and offers invaluable insights into creating welcoming environments for all patients, particularly transgender individuals.

-Together with Hamilton Fraser's founder and CEO, Eddie Hooker, and journalist Vicky Eldridge, Dr. Wong discusses practical steps clinics can take to foster inclusivity, the importance of understanding and respecting pronouns, and the ongoing efforts required to ensure every patient feels valued and respected.
-This episode promises to be an enlightening conversation on the intersection of aesthetics and inclusivity, perfect for Pride month and beyond.
+Together with Hamilton Fraser's founder and CEO, Eddie Hooker, and journalist Vicky Eldridge, Dr Wong discusses practical steps clinics can take to foster inclusivity, the importance of understanding and respecting pronouns, and the ongoing efforts required to make sure every patient feels valued and respected.
+This episode offers an enlightening conversation on the intersection of aesthetics and inclusivity, perfect for Pride month and beyond.
+For more information on this topic, read our article, 'Gender identity and how to be more inclusive in aesthetics'.

 Vicky Eldridge: Welcome to the Cosmetic Cast.
 I'm Vicky Eldridge and I'm here with Hamilton Fraser's founder and CEO, Eddie Hooker.
 And we're also joined today by our special guest, Dr. Vincent Wong.
 We're joined today by Vincent because we're going to be talking about Pride, during this Pride Month, we're going to be talking about the LGBTQ+ community, particularly transgender patients and how we can be more supportive and more inclusive within our clinics.
 And I'm really delighted to have Vincent on the show because he is a long-term friend of mine, somebody I've known for many, many years.
 He's a multi-award-winning facial aesthetic doctor, specialising in facial balancing and harmony.
 And he does a lot of work in facial feminisation and masculinisation as well within the LGBTQ+ community.
 He's been shortlisted as one of the Ultimate 100 Global Aesthetics Leaders, and has been a trailblazer in advocating for the community.
 His personal experiences with discrimination have fueled his passion as well for creating a more inclusive and supportive environment in aesthetics clinics.
 So, Vincent, we are delighted to chat to you.